International Summer School on Geology and Climatology at a potential UNESCO Geopark

 Logistics

-The research area is located in the Southern Tien Shan in one of the southwestern regions of Kyrgyzstan – the Batken region.
-The nearest airport is located in the city of Osh – an ancient provider on the Great Silk Road.
+The research area is located in the Southern Tien Shan in one of the southwestern regions of Kyrgyzstan – Batken region.
+The nearest airport is located in the city of Osh, an ancient caravan hub on the Great Silk Road.

-Those arriving in Osh will be accommodated in a guest house.
-In Osh, we will hold a briefing and partial preparation for the expedition (purchase of food, consumables, tools).
+Summer school participants who arrived in Osh will be accommodated in a guest house.
+In Osh we will conduct a briefing and partial preparation for the expedition (purchase of food, consumables, tools).

-Further, the way from the Osh city to the Madygen tract (about 320 km) will take about 5-6 hours.
-Madygen is located 70 km from the city of Batken and 30 km from the Samarkandek village.
+Further, the journey from the city of Osh to the Madygen tract (about 320 km) will take about 5-6 hours.
+Madygen is located 70 km from the city of Batken and 30 km from the village of Samarkandek.

 Auto transport

-For the expedition we will use a comfortable mini bus Mercedes Sprinter for 15 passengers.
+For travel we will use a comfortable Mercedes Sprinter minibus for 15 passengers.
 We plan to use a second Mercedes car to transport luggage, equipment and food.

-For field work and off-road trips in the Madygen region, we plan to use two 4WD vehicles.
-The place where the expedition is planned is a foothill zone with absolute heights of 900-1600 m.
+For field work and off-road travel in the Madygen region, we plan to use a 4WD vehicle.
+The place where the summer school is planned is a foothill zone with absolute heights of 900-1600 m.
 All geological sections have good accessibility and visibility.

-We can help you purchase domestic airline tickets.
-That is air tickets Bishkek – Osh.
+We can help you purchase domestic air tickets from Bishkek to Osh.

 Hotels, Accommodation